usc-isi-i2/kgtk/docs/install.md

 ### Installing Required Modules after Installtion from GitHub

-After installing KGTK from GitHub, you may need to use pip to download additional modules that are required bu KGTK.
+After installing KGTK from GitHub, you may need to use pip to download additional modules that are required by KGTK.
 For a minimal installation,
 execute:

 `pip install -r requirements.txt`